 An overview of big game, small game and waterfowl hunting on Colorado's public lands.
 Including National Forests, Bureau of Land Management, State Wildlife Areas, State Trust Lands, State Parks.

-In the spring of 2016, Colorado legislature passed Senate Bill 16-068 concerning wearing fluorescent pink garments to hunt big game.
+Colorado legislature passed Senate Bill 16-068 concerning wearing fluorescent pink garments to hunt big game.
 This change went into effect August 10, 2016.

 Find out what this means for hunters.
 For details about this alternative hunter safety color, please read the